Ontario Careless Driving Defence

 Be careful about admissions after a collision

-After a serious crash, drivers may speak to police, insurers, employers, passengers, other drivers, or adjusters.
-Avoid guessing about speed, distance, fault, attention, or cause.
-What feels like a harmless explanation can become part of the ticket, insurance, or civil file.
+After a serious crash, drivers speak to police, insurers, employers, passengers, other drivers, and adjusters.
+Avoid guessing about speed, distance, fault, attention, or cause — what feels like a harmless explanation can become part of the ticket, insurance, or civil file.

 Proof Issues